CA-MMISDigitalServices/infrastructure/README.md

 # infrastructure
-Infrastructure as Code for CA-MMIS.
-Currently, AWS specific.
+Open source infrastructure as code for CA-MMIS Modernization